milasoft64/commodore-64-koala-picture-linker/README.md

 This is our commented routine:

-JSR $080D  ; call the Koala picture
+'''JSR $080D  ; call the Koala picture
-SEI  ; stop what you're doing IRQ
+''' SEI  ; stop what you're doing IRQ
 LDA #$34 ; turn off ROM so we can access the full 64K memory STA $01   ;
 LDX #$00 ; set X to zero